Paediatric Tonsillectomy

 • If your child refuses oral pain relief, paracetamol can be taken as a suppository

 • Oxycodone syrup may be required when pain is not controlled by paracetamol and ibuprofen.
-It can cause drowsiness or constipation (it is important to ensure your child is hydrated and take stool softeners or laxatives as required)
+It can cause drowsiness or constipation (it is important to ensure your child is hydrated and takes stool softeners or laxatives as required)

-• Post operative pain relief information is always provided at the time of surgery however if you have any further questions please contact our practice.
+• Postoperative pain relief information is always provided at the time of surgery.
+However, if you have any further questions, please contact our practice

 Bleeding